Where Was Widow’s Bay Filmed? The real locations behind the fictional island

 The Inaugural Swim

-The exterior of Widow’s Bay local museum, which appears for the first time in the third episode, "The Inaugural Swim," is a private single-family home in the town of Harvard.
+The exterior of Widow’s Bay Local Museum, which appears for the first time in the third episode, "The Inaugural Swim," is a private house in the town of Harvard, Worcester County.

 Image courtesy of Apple TV - Map